srijan-paul/blog/11ty/bfinbf.md

 -]<[-]][-]<[-]<
 ```

-The idea is to get the braifuck memory tape to act as a stack that we can push to and pop from,
+The idea is to get the brainfuck memory tape to act like a stack that we can push to and pop from,
 then it's possible to get it to act like a stack based VM.
-Variables are simply looked up
-by their index.

 I'll explain some of the challenges I came across and ones that you may have to fight
 if you ever choose to try something similar for whatever reason.